ndiego/block-visibility/readme.txt

 Block Visibility allows you to dynamically control which blocks are visible on your website and who can see them, which includes the ability to schedule blocks.

-Built for the new Block Editor, this plugin was designed to work with **any** WordPress block.
+Built for the new Block (Gutenberg) Editor, this plugin was designed to work with **any** WordPress block.
 This includes blocks natively provided by WordPress as well as third-party blocks.

 === Visibility Controls ===